Soumyajit-7/-ALEXI-AI-Data-Analyst-with-llama3-PandasAI/README.md

 - Upload a CSV file to start the analysis
 - Ask questions about the data using a text area
 - Receive answers based on the analysis performed by LLaMA 3 and Pandas AI
-- Background image set using a PNG file

 Usage